 Preserve the top tier of your cake

-If you plan on following the tradition of digging into the top tier of your wedding cake on your first anniversary, you’ll need it to be properly preserved.
-Make sure you (or one of your vendors, friends or relatives) can take care of properly packaging it up and getting it to a freezer ASAP.
+If you plan on following the tradition of digging into the top tier of your wedding cake on your first anniversary, you’ll need to know how to save it.
+Check out these tips on how to freeze your wedding cake and make sure you (or one of your vendors, friends or relatives) can take care of properly packaging it up and getting it to a freezer ASAP.

 Give your vendors a tip